-\ Reprinted in Wheeler's History of NC, Part II. p.
-316.
+I Reprinted in Wheeler's History of N. C., Part II, p.
+315.

-In connection with that deeply religious character which the Regulators are supposed to have possessed, it is of interest to recall the entries on the docketbook in Hillsborough which they made when holding a mock court after driving out Judge Henderson at the September Term, 1770.
-One entry by them says:

-"The Elect pays cost."

-Another, in the suit of Isaiah Hogan vs. Hermon Husband:

-"Hogan pays & be damned."

-On the case of John McMund vs. William Courtney, is the remark:
+they made when holding a mock court after driving out Judge Henderson at the September Term, 1770.
+One entry by them says: "The Elect pays cost."
+Another, in the suit of Isaiah Hogan vs. Hermon Husband: "Hogan pays & be damned."
+On the case of John McLiund vs. William Courtney, is the remark: "Damned Rogues."
+In Michael Wilson vs. David Harris, appears the entry: "All Harrises are Rogues."
+In a judgment by default, in Sales Brown vs. William Lewis: "The Man is sick.

-"Damned Rogues."

-In Michael Wilson vs. David Harris, appears the entry:

-"All Harrises are Rogues."

-In a judgment by default, in Sales Brown vs. William Lewis:

-"The Man is sick.
 It 'tis damned roguery."

-In Solomon Turvil vs. James Turvil, where an execution was levied on two Negroes:

-"Negroes not worth a dam.
+In Solomon Turvil vs. James Turvil, where an execution was levied on two negroes: "Negroes not worth a dam.
 Cost exceeds the whole."

-In Ezekiel Brumfield vs. James Ferrel, for slander, is the advice and charitable observation:

-"Let them agree, for Ferrel has gone Hell-ward."
+In Ezekiel Brumfield vs. James Ferrel, for slander, is the advice and charitable observation: "Let them agree, for Ferrel has gone Hell-ward."